MicrosoftDocs/minecraft-creator/creator/Documents/UniqueEntityBehaviors.md

 ## Custom Behavior

-Take a look at some of the entities in the table above and you can get an idea of how behavior can be customized.
-It doesn't even have to be something brand new - you can change how aggressive an entity or mob is or what conditions cause them to attack other entities.
+When we take a look at some of the entities in the table above, you can still get an idea for how their behavior can be customized.
+It doesn't even have to be a brand new behavior - you can change how aggressive an entity or mob is or what conditions cause them to attack other entities.
 You can base entire game modes around entities with unique and interesting behaviors that keep your players on edge and provide fresh and fun experiences in your Minecraft world.

 To learn more about customizing the behavior of entities in Minecraft, see [Introduction to Behavior Packs](BehaviorPack.md).